-- "G. Evidence Protocol and Forensic Medical Examinations - 1.
-SIU has an established uniform evidence protocol that maximizes the potential for obtaining usable physical evidence for administrative proceedings and criminal prosecutions. - 2.
-The established protocol is developmentally appropriate for youth and is based on or similar to other comprehensive and authoritative protocols developed after 2011."
+"G. Evidence Protocol and Forensic Medical Examinations

+1. SIU has an established uniform evidence protocol that maximizes the potential for obtaining usable physical evidence for administrative proceedings and criminal prosecutions.

+2. The established protocol is developmentally appropriate for youth and is based on or similar to other comprehensive and authoritative protocols developed after 2011."

 Policy 030.1 Evidence Collection and Preservation also define steps to be taken by investigators to protect evidence, the chain of command, and crime scene integrity.
 This policy also addresses video evidence and storage.
-The Virginia DOC completes all criminal and administrative investigations utilizing trained staff in the facility investigative unit or SIU (Special Investigation Unit) officer who completes criminal
+The Virginia DOC completes all criminal and administrative investigations utilizing trained staff in the facility investigative unit or SIU (Special Investigation Unit) officer who completes criminal Investigations.

-Investigations.
 The SIU staff are law enforcement staff in the state of Virginia with full arrest authority.
 A review of state law 53.1-10 Powers of the Director includes the following passage, "To designate employees of the Department with internal investigations authority to have the same power as a sheriff or a law enforcement officer in the investigation of allegations of criminal behavior affecting the operations of the Department.
 Such employees shall be subject to any minimum training standards established by the Department of Criminal Justice Services."
-Interview with the PREA Analyst, and Intelligence Unit Officer confirms the training provided so all DOC investigators ensure a consistent approach to ensure the likelihood of obtaining physical evidence.
-Random staff were able to describe in a first responder situation the steps to protect evidence until it can be properly obtained by the investigator or a SANE.
+Interview with the PREA Analyst and Intelligence Unit Officer confirms the training provided so all DOC investigators ensure a consistent approach to ensure the likelihood of obtaining physical evidence.
+Random staff were able to describe the steps to protect evidence in a first responder situation until the investigator or a SANE could properly obtain it.

 Indicator b).
-The Investigation Unit Policy also addresses the requirement of this indicator.
-The Auditor confirmed with the Investigator, the nurse in charge of, and Sexual Assault Examinations at the hospital on the protocol used for Sexual Assault Examinations.
-The Princeton Community Hospital has a contract with the State of Virginia to provide services.
+The Special Investigation Unit Policy also addresses the requirement of this indicator.
+The Auditor confirmed with the Investigator, the nurse in charge of Sexual Assault Examinations at the hospital on the protocol used for Sexual Assault Examinations.
+The Chesapeake Forensic Specialist is listed on the state's SANE websites for nurse training programs.
 The SIU Investigator would not collect evidence as part of the forensic exam but is trained in working with victims of abuse and preserving crime scene evidence.
-The Hospital staff confirmed they use the protocols approved by the International Association of Forensic Nursing.
-A review of the Website confirms the use of the protocol Sexual Assault Nurse Examiner Education Guidelines, Adult and Pediatric (updated 2018), The IAFN website also states, "We support the United States Department of Justice's National Training Standards for Sexual Assault Medical Forensic Examiners (updated 2018), as well as the National Protocol for Sexual Assault Medical Forensic Examinations (Adult/Adolescent) and (Pediatric)."
+The Forensic exams would be completed at the local hospital by Chesapeake Forensic Specialist.
+The representative confirmed they use the protocols the International Association of Forensic Nursing approved.
+A review of the IAFN Website confirms the use of the protocol Sexual Assault Nurse Examiner Education Guidelines, Adult and Pediatric (updated 2018).
+The IAFN website also states, "We support the United States Department of Justice's National Training Standards for Sexual Assault Medical Forensic Examiners (updated 2018), as well as the National Protocol for Sexual Assault Medical Forensic Examinations (Adult/ Adolescent) and (Pediatric)."

 Indicator c).
-All victims of sexual abuse at Pocahontas State Correctional Center would be taken to Princeton Community Hospital Emergency Room in Bluefield WV approximately 15 miles away.
-An interview with hospital staff confirmed the staff includes trained nurses in completing forensic examinations of sexual abuse victims.
-It was confirmed consistent with DOC policy 720.7 Emergency Medical Equipment and Care (page 8) that there is no cost for the examination.
+All victims of sexual abuse at St. Brides Correctional Center would be taken to Chesapeake Regional Medical Center, approximately 12 miles away.
+An interview with hospital staff confirmed the staff will call Chesapeake Forensic Specialist, who employ a cadre of on-call nurses in completing forensic examinations of sexual abuse victims.
+Consistent with DOC policy 720.7 Emergency Medical Equipment and Care (page 8), it was confirmed that there is no examination cost.
 "If evidentiary or medically appropriate, Inmate victims of sexual assault are referred under appropriate security provisions to an outside facility for treatment and gathering of evidence.

 1. A history is taken by a health care professional who will conduct a forensic medical examination to document the extent of physical injury.
-Such examinations will be performed by Sexual Assault be no financial cost to the Inmate victim for this examination."
+Sexual Assault will perform such examinations Forensic Examiners (SAFEs) or Sexual Assault Nurse Examiners (SANEs) where possible.
+There will be no financial cost to the Inmate victim for this examination."